RECYCLING/RECOVERY OF CONSTRUCTION AND DEMOLITION WASTE

 Further actions

-Improve information on construction and demolition waste treatment processes in order to assess the quality of the recycled aggregates produced.
+Improve information on construction and demolition waste treatment processes to assess the quality of recycled aggregates produced.

 ISPRA